aliyun/terraform-provider-alicloud/website/docs/d/yundun_dbaudit_instances.html.markdown

   * `public_domain` - The instance's public domain name.
   * `instance_status` - The instance's status.
   * `public_network_access` - The instance's public network access configuration.
+  * `tags` - A map of tags assigned to the dbaudit instance.